azenla/apple-tools/README.md

-# Apple Scripts
+# Apple Tools

-Scripts that are useful for Apple platforms.
+Tools that are useful for Apple platforms.